Lavrion miners strike: The strike

 On April 7, 1896, the miners (1800 in number) climbed up from the galleries of the mines, sealed all exits and declared a strike.
 Their demands were increases in their wage, medical care, creation of a hospital nearby, abolition of the contractors who kept part of the workers' wage, housing for all workers and the establishment of Sunday as a holiday.
 The strikers were peaceful and approached the company's offices to negotiate with the management, but they were shot at by the company's guards to which the strikers responded by throwing rocks.
 Two miners were killed by the guards' fire in the ensuing fight.
 The workers, at the sight of their dead companions, attacked the company's office with dynamite killing all the guards that were inside, but one.
 The director of the mines, Giovanni Serpieri, run away disguised as a priest.

 In the following days the government sent police forces against the miners, who nevertheless continued their strike.
-Seeing the strikers refusing to back down caused the government to sent a military force accompanied by a war ship.
+Seeing the strikers refusing to back down caused the government to send a military force accompanied by a war ship.
 A new round of clashes started in which two more workers fell and another one died later of his injuries.
 Fifteen more were arrested, with warrants having been issued for more, who had managed to flee.
 Following the repression, the strike ended on 21st of April.